How Do You Know When You Need a Massage?

 Headaches?
 Try a Massage

 You may get headaches because of tight shoulder, neck and trapezoid muscles.
 A relaxing maintenance massage can help relieve some tensions on your body, alleviating headaches and head pain.
+Some massage therapy supplies, such as oils and creams, can have added calming benefits that promote relaxation.

 Too Much Stress